openknowledge-archive/opsmanual/sysadmin/services/domains.rst

 1b: How to *register* a *new* domain for OKF
 ============================================

-This procedure will secure a *formely non-existing* domain for OKF.
-And it will prepare the next step (setting DNS records) by telling the register what DNS will be used for To register a new domain, log in as OS1535-GANDI (ask Rufus or Nils for the password).
-Domain registration is straightforward [Note to self: test this procedure!!]
+This procedure will secure a *formerly non-existing* domain for OKF.
+And it will prepare the next step (setting DNS records) by telling the register what DNS will be used for To register a new domain, log in to the Gandi account, details are in lastpass.
+Domain registration is straightforward.

 -  Enter the domain name you want to register and click on Search for a domain name.
 This should bring up the results.
 -  Make sure the automatically selected domain name has the right address (.org or .com etc) and add to cart.
 -  Choose 1yr duration and make sure it has the correct contact details
--  Pay using paypal account and click continue.
-Enter OKF paypal details.
-This should bring up the checkout page and should indicate that the transaction has been completed successfully.
+-  Pay using the pre-paid accound.
 -  Now set the DNS servers to be the DME name servers:

    -  In the "Domains" dashbord, click on the new domain name